-Puppy socialization is the process of introducing a young dog to our world to help him or him be confident and used to people, places and situations he or she will encounter throughout life.
+Puppy socialization is the process of introducing a young dog to our world to help them be confident and used to people, places, and situations he or she will encounter throughout life.

-A majority of dogs handed over to shelters are left there because of behavioural issues appearing at some point during the dog’s life.
-These are a direct result of a insufficient, non-existent or failed puppy socialization.
-A good or bad socialization will give the dog’s own outlook on life, people, places, objects, other animals, and new situations.
+A majority of dogs handed over to shelters are left there because of behavioral issues appearing at some point during the dog’s life.
+These are a direct result of insufficient, non-existent, or failed puppy socialization.
+Good or bad socialization will give the dog’s own outlook on life, people, places, objects, other animals, and new situations.

-There is no perfect socialization for puppies, but the key is in diversity of stimuli your young dog is introduced to, and making sure they enjoy it so it conditions their future behaviour(s) at similar experiences.
+There is no perfect socialization for puppies, but the key is in the diversity of stimuli your young dog is introduced to and making sure they enjoy it so it conditions their future behavior(s) at similar experiences.

 1. Start Puppy Socialization Early